Suman Ghosh (director): Career

-Suman Ghosh is a National Award-winning Indian filmmaker who has made six feature films and one documentary film.
+Suman Ghosh is a National Award-winning Indian filmmaker who has made Eleven feature films and two documentary film.
 He had his film training at Cornell University in New York.
 His first feature film Footsteps, starring Soumitra Chatterjee and Nandita Das, won 2 National Awards in 2008.
 It was shown at numerous film festivals, including Vancouver, Karlovy Vary and IAAC New York.
 His second feature film Dwando, also starring Soumitra Chatterjee, was a part of the Indian Panorama at IFFI Goa in 2009.
 His next feature film Nobel Thief, starring the Indian megastar Mithun Chakraborty, was world premiered at the Busan IFF and was an official selection at the BFI, London Film festival.
 The film received the "Best Indian Film" award at the Bengaluru International Film Festival in 2012.

 His latest feature film Shyamal Uncle Turns off the Lights has had a warm reception from critics and audiences all over the world.
 It was world premiered at the Busan Film Festival in South Korea and had its North American Premiere at the MoMA, NY.
 It has been shown at a number of international film festivals, including BUSAN IFF, Mumbai FF, Santa Barbara IFF, ReelWorld Film Festival (Toronto), Delhi 010 Digital Film Festival, Freiburger Film Forum (Germany), Indian Film Festival in Stuttgart, Germany and 10th Green Film Festival (Seoul).
 It won the "Outstanding International Feature Award" at the ReelWorld Film festival in Toronto.
 The film, based on a true incident, traces the journey of Shyamal Uncle, an eighty-year-old retiree, as he wades through an apathetic system with a seemingly trivial goal – turn off the street lights near his home which are left on even during the day.
 Colin Burrows is the executive producer and it is being distributed in North America by Global Film Initiative.